City Museum

 Accompanying program

-Active tours by the mediation team are available at 11 a.m. on the Saturday openings.
+Active tours by the mediation team take place at 11 a.m. on Saturday openings.

 Educational program